richelbilderbeek/the_richel_setup/README.md

  * code coverage is measured
  * style is checked by OCLint

+## Name of the setup

+I think 'the Richel setup' is a bad name.
+I prefer not to name things after myself.
+On the other hand, it *is* my personal setup.
+But the major reason for chosing this name, is that I lacked a better one.

+Names I considered are:

+ * The dual-XOR setup, as `main`s must be exclusive to each project
+ * The FOE setup ('Figure Of Eigth'), after the figure of eight in the picture
+ * The infinity setup, after the figure of eight in the picture

+If you know a better one, please let me know, by posting an Issue.

 ## Prerequisites

 To get this setup to work, you'll need to have: